Why Use This This skill provides specialized capabilities for jeremylongshore's codebase.

 - GitHub repository with Actions enabled

-- PostHog test API key
+- PostHog personal API key for deployment annotations

-- npm/pnpm project configured
+- npm/pnpm project with vitest or jest

 ## Instructions

-### Step 1: Create GitHub Actions Workflow
+### Step 2: GitHub Actions Workflow

 ```yaml

-name: PostHog Integration Tests
+name: PostHog Tests

 on: